 A finally block helps add determinism to a program.
 In the following example, the file that we open always gets closed, regardless of whether:

-- The try block finishes normally. - Execution returns early because the file is empty (EndOf Stream). - An IOException is thrown while the file is being read.
+- The try block finishes normally. - Execution returns early because the file is empty (EndOf Stream). - An IOException is thrown while reading the file.

 For example: